martiansideofthemoon/martiansideofthemoon.github.io/_pages/bird_photography.md

 permalink: /birding/
 ---

 I've recently gotten into bird watching and photography.
-It started off as backyard birding (curing boredom sitting at home during the COVID-19 lockdown), but has now developed into a more serious hobby.
+It started off as backyard birding (curing boredom sitting at home during the COVID-19 lockdown), but has now developed into a serious hobby.
 I enjoy exploring the Pioneer Valley trying to photograph birds and maintain my [life list](https://ebird.org/profile/MTgwMDY0OQ/world) on eBird.

 In this page I will post my favourite bird photographs along with identification information.
 All photographs have been taken using a Canon EOS 90D with a Sigma 100-400mm Contemporary DG OS HSM lens.
 All photos use shutter priority with auto-ISO and optical stabilization.
 Shutter speed is generally 1/500 for stationary birds and 1/800 for birds in flight.
 I also often over-expose birds in flight (using 1-2 stops of exposure compensation) due to white skies.
 To see the original resolution picture, right-click and open the image in a new tab, or download the image.